Satan: In literature

-The film version of Ira Levin's Rosemary's Baby established made Satanic themes a staple of mainstream horror fiction.
-Later films such as The Exorcist (1973), The Omen (1976), Angel Heart (1987) and The Devil's Advocate (1997) feature Satan as an antagonist.

 In music

 References to Satan in music can be dated back to the Middle Ages.
 Giuseppe Tartini was inspired to write his most famous work, the Violin Sonata in G minor, also known as "The Devil's Trill", after dreaming of the Devil playing the violin.
 Tartini claimed that the sonata was a lesser imitation of what the Devil had played in his dream.
 Niccolò Paganini was believed to have derived his musical talent from a deal with the Devil.
 Charles Gounod's Faust features a narrative that involves Satan.

 In the early 1900s, jazz and blues became known as the "Devil's Music" as they were considered "dangerous and unholy".
 According to legend, blues musician Tommy Johnson was a terrible guitarist before exchanging his soul to the Devil for a guitar.
 Later, Robert Johnson claimed that he had sold his soul in return for becoming a great blues guitarist.
 Satanic symbolism appears in rock music from the 1960s.
 Mick Jagger assumes the role of Lucifer in the Rolling Stones' "Sympathy for the Devil" (1968), while Black Sabbath portrayed the Devil in numerous songs, including "War Pigs" (1970) and "N.I.B."
 (1970).